cran/rasciidoc/README.md

 ## Installation

-You can install rasciidoc from github with:
+You can install rasciidoc from gitlab via:

 ```r